 Did you know Jewish Scripture says Messiah will die?

 The fifty-third chapter of the Old Testament Jewish prophet Isaiah (who wrote about 700 years before the common era forecasts the Suffering Messiah with the utmost clarity.
 This startling passage of Jewish scripture foretells a Messiah who will be rejected by our nation (see verse 3), suffer for our transgressions (willful sins) and our iniquities (acts erupting from a skewed nature).
 This Messiah will be killed (see verses 8, 9, 12), and in dying He will bring atonement for sin to us.

-Did you know the Talmudic rabbis are quite aware of this suffering Messiah?
-In Sanhedrin 98b, some of the Talmudic rabbinic Sages of Israel state their belief the above passage from Isaiah 53 refers to the Messiah.
+Did you know the ic rabbis are quite aware of this suffering Messiah?
+In Sanhedrin 98b, some of the ic rabbinic Sages of Israel state their belief the above passage from Isaiah 53 refers to the Messiah.

-The Jewish sages go in Sukkah 52a, the Talmudic Sages further in great detail discussing the two portraits of Messiah.
+The Jewish sages go in Sukkah 52a, the ic Sages further in great detail discussing the two portraits of Messiah.